 This is a core module for students progressing onto Education degrees at the University of Strathclyde.
 It is an introductory class for students who want to understand more about Education and provides a rich seam of disciplinary knowledge.
 The module covers key topics including what Education is, the context of Education and Education achievement.

-Once you have completed the Undergraduate Foundation Programme, and subject to satisfying the progression criteria, you can proceed to the second year¿ of your four-year degree at the University.
+Once you have completed the Undergraduate Foundation Programme, and subject to satisfying the progression criteria, you can proceed to the second year* of your four-year degree at the University.
 (Please note, some exceptions may apply.
 See the accordion below for additional information on entry and progression conditions)

 Progression to year 1 of a 4-year degree